le1martin/Monshowdown/README.md

-# Welcome to Monshowdown!
+# Enter Monshowdown!

 # Description
 Monshowdown throws you into a thrilling maze challenge where every turn counts.
-Navigate your way to the exit, avoid monsters and grab treasure chests to rack up points.
-Customize the difficulty by choosing how many monsters you’ll face, then see if you can escape the maze fast without leaving any treasure behind.
+Navigate your way to the exit, avoid monsters and capture treasure chests to rack up points.
+Customize the difficulty by choosing how many monsters you’ll face, then see how quickly you can escape without leaving any treasure behind.

 # How to Play